Jittering jets by negative angular momentum feedback in cooling flows: Summary

 In section \ref{sec:intro} I listed the different ICM heating processes.
 The main challenge of the heating by mixing is to heat the ICM in all directions.
 Jittering of the jets ease this challenge.
 The jittering jets in cooling flow scenario directly connects the heating by mixing process with the cold feedback mechanism (section \ref{sec:intro}).

-Equation (\ref{eq:RintRb}) is the main finding of this study.
-I speculate hat it holds in some other cooling flows, and I predict the concentration of dense-cold cloud that feed the AGN in that zone.
+The equality that equations (\ref{eq:RintRb}), (\ref{eq:RintRbPPerseus}) and (\ref{eq:RintRbPMS0735}) represent is the main finding of this study.
+I speculate that it holds in some other cooling flow clusters, and I predict the concentration of dense-cold clumps (clouds) that feed the AGN in that zone.